EllyLoel/ellyloel.com/src/input/content/pages/resume.md

 ## Summary

-Passionate Front-end Web Developer/Designer, Accessibility Specialist, and Design System Enthusiast based in Naarm (Melbourne), Australia, dedicated to creating inclusive and accessible digital experiences.
+Passionate Front-end Web Developer/Designer, Accessibility Specialist, and Design System Enthusiast based in Naarm (Melbourne, Australia), dedicated to creating inclusive and accessible digital experiences.
 I bring a diverse skill set in web development, specializing in Semantic HTML, Advanced CSS, JavaScript, and more.

 ### Identity & Inclusivity 🌈